ANEMIA

-How Lactoferrin Helps Prevent Iron Deficiency Anemia in Pregnancy
+How Lactoferrin Supports Healthy Iron Levels in Pregnancy

 If you're pregnant, you need more vitamins and nutrients to support the significant changes in your body and the growing needs of the developing baby inside you.

-Women, in general, are more vulnerable to iron deficiency anemia due to menstrual blood loss.
-The risk increases even more during pregnancy as blood volume increases by about 20-30% when you’re pregnant and so does the amount of iron you need.
+Women, in general, are more likely to have lower iron levels due to menstrual blood loss.
+Iron needs increase even more during pregnancy as blood volume increases by about 20-30% when you're pregnant and so does the amount of iron you need.

-If pregnant women do not have enough iron in their diet, they may develop iron deficiency anemia, which can lead to serious health complications for both the mother and baby.
+If pregnant women do not have enough iron in their diet, their iron levels may drop, which is why supporting healthy iron levels for both mother and baby is so important.

 Why adequate iron intake is important during pregnancy